 ANCHORAGE FISH AND GAME VIOLATIONS LAWYERS

 Anchorage’s rich and natural landscape of lakes, trails and mountains has made it the ideal location for vacationing and fishing.
 Anchorage’s landscape is filled with wild game while it’s lakes contain some of the widest variety of fish in the country.
 Unsurprisingly, fishing and hunting have become a passion for many residents and tourists in Anchorage.
+These hunters will take it seriously and collect the necessary equipment including the correct scopes, bait, Hornady ballistics meters, clothing, etc. to help them get the best results when they go out.
 While fishing and hunting are means of employment and provide hobbies for some, there are rules and regulations that govern fish and game activities in Anchorage.

 Alaska’s fishing and hunting regulations can be quite complex.
 As Alaska is a vast state, a hunter can be legally hunting in one area, while the next neighboring area could pose legal consequences for that same hunter, due to hunting restrictions.
 Fishing and hunting regulations vary by geography and time, and as such, it is important to consult with an Anchorage hunting and fishing attorney, in order to remain complex or to answer a hunting violation that has been imposed.

 Hunting violations can result in misdemeanor charges or violations while other violations can result in hefty fines and federal time.
 One of the most common hunting violations, taking game from a motor vehicle, is classified as a Class “A” misdemeanor, which could result in a $5,000 fine and jail time.
 Depending on other circumstances, it could also result in a revocation of your hunting license.

 The Alaska Department of Fish and Game has highlighted other common violations of Alaska hunting regulations:

 - Sharing hunting/fishing permits with fellow hunters or other people